 The Tilghman Builders team has been improving homes for more than 30 years in Montgomery County and Bucks County.
 If you're in your forever home, it needs to be properly protected against everything Mother Nature has to offer, which includes harsh winters and hot summers in Eastern Pennsylvania.

+What's important to you?
+How much are you planning to spend?
+Make sure your contractor knows your priorities so you end up with the right type of siding.
 Once you've got your priorities sorted, let's look at your siding options.
 There's a lot to choose from!
 Each has their own pros and cons.

 Vinyl siding is the most popular siding option, and for good reason.
 It's the least expensive and it's low-maintenance.